micro/micro/README.md

 ## Notes

-This is not an open source project and there is no support of its use.
+There is no support for this project